 You can be enjoying the benefits of your double glazing within weeks.
 We do get busier as the winter sets in but generally the timeframe from payment of deposit to installation is around 3 to 4 weeks.

 We like to keep it simple.
-We offer LowE glass with low emissivity qualities (known as LowE) and standard glass.
+We offer a top of the range Low-E glass with low emissivity qualities (known Solux-E) and standard glass.
 Both units are filled with argon gas.
-LowE is the best for keeping cold out and heat in.
+Solux-E is the best for keeping cold out and heat in.
 It is more expensive and recommended for modern well insulated homes.

 We won’t up-sell you to LowE glass for the sake of it.
 As Chris Ryan says “not much putting Ferrari tyres on a Morris Minor”.

 Tinted glass is good for privacy.
 In areas like bathrooms you will probably want to use an opaque glass for privacy - you can choose which type you like.

 Although double glazing helps with condensation it won't fix it altogether as there are often plenty of other places in your home where cold air will get in.
 Double glazed windows and doors definitely results in less condensation than with single pane joinery.
 Your home will be warmer too.